mvolkmann/blog/src/alfred.md

 ## Calculator

-To perform a mathematical computation and place the result on the clipboard, open the Alfred search box, enter "=" followed by a mathematical expression (ex. "=sin(45)"), and press enter.
+To perform a mathematical computation open the Alfred search box, enter "=" followed by a mathematical expression.
+Examples include "=sqrt(3^2 + 4^2)" and "=sin(45)".
+The result is displayed below the search box.

+To place the result on the clipboard, press enter.
 Then paste where the result is desired.

 The supported functions are: